German luxury carmakers accelerate the charge into crossovers

 The Q-Type crossover - it may also be called XQ - would be targeted in 2015 at the BMW X3 and Audi Q3 crossovers, suppliers said.

-Japanese brands Lexus and Infiniti, owned respectively by Toyota Motor Corp (7203.T) and Nissan Motor Co (7201.T), are trying to muscle deeper into the segment, too - Lexus with its LF-NX "concept," a sneak preview of the brand's first compact crossover, and Nissan's Q30 concept, a small hatchback that is likely to morph into a crossover derivative.
+Japanese brands Lexus and Infiniti, owned respectively by Toyota Motor Corp and Nissan Motor Co, are trying to muscle deeper into the segment, too - Lexus with its LF-NX "concept," a sneak preview of the brand's first compact crossover, and Nissan's Q30 concept, a small hatchback that is likely to morph into a crossover derivative.

 The LF-NX is expected to reach production in late 2014 or early 2015, and is likely to be offered with an optional hybrid powertrain similar to the one in the Frankfurt concept.